A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 Benefits of a Structured Running Plan

-• Increases endurance and stamina
+Increases endurance and stamina Builds stamina for sustained physical activity.

-• Improves overall physical fitness
+Improves overall physical fitness Enhances muscle strength, flexibility, and coordination.

-• Maintains motivation and discipline through consistency
+Maintains motivation and discipline Encourages discipline and consistent motivation.

 Pre-Program Preparation